tmr232/Sark/codecs/README.rst

 then copy the proxy to Python's codec directory (:code:`C:\Python27\Lib\encodings`) and rename it to the name of the desired Sark-codec.

+If :code:`sarkCodecs` is not set, the path will default to :code:`sarkPackagePath/../codecs`.

 Codecs
 ------